elucidator0409/Hackathon_CourseProject/README.md

 ## Available Scripts
 First.
 # Node installation on Windows
-Just go on official Node.js website & grab the installer.
+Just go on [official Node.js website](http://nodejs.org/) website & grab the installer.
 Also, be sure to have git available in your PATH, npm might need it.
 ## check version
 node --version
 ## npm